 - Figure out your bidding strategy, but be flexible.
 About $0.50 per mile is a decent benchmark, but you must be ready to deviate from this when necessary.
 Go as low as you need to win early on; in time, you’ll be able to leverage your reputation and charge more.

-- Plan your routes with stacking in mind.
-As a general rule, the more shipments you can stack onto a single trip, the higher your earnings will go.
+- Plan your routes with ridesharing in mind.
+As a general rule, the more shipments you deliver as part of a single trip, the higher your earnings will go.
 Be careful, though, and don’t bite off more than you can chew — cancellations and late deliveries can pile up quickly.

 - Keep track of your expenses.
 Meticulous record-keeping will serve you well.
 Treat each trip as a learning experience, figure out if you can cut corners here and there, and which expenses are unavoidable.
 More on that later.